Paul DeJong Player Props: Cardinals vs. Astros

 Astros Pitching Rankings

-- The pitching staff for the Astros has a collective 9.4 K/9, the sixth-best in the league.
+- The 9.4 strikeouts per nine innings put together by the Astros pitching staff ranks sixth in MLB.

-- The Astros have a 3.57 team ERA that leads all MLB pitching staffs.
+- The Astros' 3.61 team ERA ranks second across all MLB pitching staffs.

-- Astros pitchers combine to surrender 85 total home runs at a clip of 1.1 per game (to rank 11th in the league).
+- Astros pitchers combine to allow 88 total home runs at a rate of 1.1 per game (to rank 15th in baseball).

-- In his most recent appearance on Wednesday against the New York Mets, the righty tossed 2 1/3 innings, allowing four earned runs while surrendering four hits.
+- In his most recent time out on Saturday against the Los Angeles Dodgers, the righty tossed six innings, giving up three earned runs while surrendering eight hits.

+- The 28-year-old has put together a 3.54 ERA and 7.1 strikeouts per nine innings in nine games this season, while allowing a batting average of .243 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.